frednomoon/freducer/readme.md

 i.e. the root of this reducers section of the store, to wherever you want to place the 'internals'.

-### resetData (new in v3.0.0)
+### resetData

 A common variation between asyncronous reducer functions is the behaviour of the `_PENDING` action, and its interaction with the `data` field.
-The default behaviour is for the `data` field to be reset to an empty object, `{}`, when a `_PENDING` action is fired.
-However, in some situations we may want to avoid this, and leave previous data unchanged until the `_SUCCESS` or `_ERROR` action is fired.
+The default behaviour is for the `data` field to be ignored when a `_PENDING` action is fired.
+However, in some situations we may want to reset it to an empty object, `{}`, in preparation for the following `_SUCCESS` or `_ERROR` action

 We can now achieve this by setting `resetData: true` in either the `asyncMethod` function or `fullReducer`.